-I’ve been checking my site stats over the past few days, looking over the different ways people have found their way to this site, over the past few years.
-One thing that comes up a lot is questions about concussion and intelligence — being stupid after a concussion.
+I check my site stats, every now and then, looking over the different ways people have found their way to this site, over the past few years.
+One thing that comes up a lot is questions about concussion and intelligence — being “stupid” after a concussion.

 If you’ve recently (or not so recently) had a concussion, and you’re feeling really stupid, know this:

 You are not alone.